 43 Pinkney Street had seriously deteriorated by the late 1960s, when it was targeted for preservation in a project jointly undertaken by Historic Annapolis and the State of Maryland and partially funded by a grant from the U.S. Department of Housing and Urban Development.
 Restoration professionals retained much of the original timber framing but replaced the building’s exterior siding and roof covering.
 The interior is now a mixture of old and new material.
 The strengthened original stair leads to the second story, which has original flooring, board partition walls, and trim.
 The cellar had been filled in the 19th century, but it was re-excavated to reveal a brick floor, a simple barrel-lined sump, a large cooking fireplace, and a beehive bake oven.

-Hours and Admission (April - December):
+Regular Hours and Admission (April - December):

 Free admission; donations welcome.